markodayan/research.2077.xyz/src/content/blog/some-steps-towards-interoperability.md

 > Why doesn't one just change the network on their wallet and use token bridges to move the needed funds to the needed network?

-I answered: This is absolutely an option if one uses an EOA wallet.
+_*I answered*_: This is absolutely an option if one uses an EOA wallet.
 EOA wallets act the same in all EVM networks and share the same address, so you can send transactions in all of them by just changing the network in your wallet settings.

 However, the area is migrating to Account Abstraction-based smart accounts.
 These accounts allow us to add any functionality we want to our wallets programmatically.
-P256 signatures make it possible to [use secure chips in our phones](https://mirror.xyz/0x8958D0c419BCDFB8A86b8c0089552bE015fbe364/hvpY_houtY9gGDnT8-jthCmE963EawYnyITogyNP_ZU) to sign transactions.
+P256 signatures make it possible to use [secure chips in our phones](https://mirror.xyz/0x8958D0c419BCDFB8A86b8c0089552bE015fbe364/hvpY_houtY9gGDnT8-jthCmE963EawYnyITogyNP_ZU) to sign transactions.
 Through social recovery, we can add our relatives as guardians authorized to recover our wallets, eliminating unsafe seed phrases.
 Paymaster technology allows us to pay the gas fee in any token or even [make someone pay the fee for us](https://x.com/getclave/status/1779082777012670532).
 When quantum computers start breaking classic signature schemes, we can just change the scheme in our AA wallets to a quantum-safe one without creating a new wallet.
 This list can be continued endlessly, as Account Abstraction essentially allows us to use executable programs as full-fledged wallets.

 All this comes at a cost: One can't easily migrate their wallets to another chain because, besides moving the funds through the bridge, it requires redeploying the entire account with all the keys, guardians, and settings.
 In some cases, this might be too complicated or even impossible—say, in rollups that don't support [the P256 precompile](https://getclave.notion.site/2295a4513abe46f5a49a41097b88def0?v=e430de5755d9436c8e1de2c9cc9932a1&pvs=4), this signature scheme might be too expensive to use.